TokenBrice/blog/content/services/_index.md

 ---
-title: "Helping DeFi services grow"
+title: "Helping DeFi Services Grow"
 date: 2020-05-18T13:24:40+02:00
 description: "I am deeply involved in the Ethereum decentralised finance ecosystem and happy to help projects who fit this vision.
 You'll find below an overview of my main areas of expertise. "
 ---